How to buy Cochlear shares

 ESG scores also evaluate any incidences of controversy that a company has been involved in.
-Cochlear scored a 1 out of 5 for controversy – the highest score possible, reflecting that Cochlear has managed to keep its nose clean.
+Cochlear scored a 2 out of 5 for controversy – the second-highest score possible, reflecting that Cochlear has, for the most part, managed to keep its nose clean.

 Environmental, social, and governance (ESG) summary

 |Total ESG score||24.39|

 Cochlear share dividends